Seeking Teenage Depression Treatment

 How Do You Know If It’s a Problem?

 Feelings of sadness and grief are natural responses to stress and loss, and an important part of coming to terms with and processing a traumatic event.
-However, when these feelings extend over a long period of time and begin to impact your social, work, or school life, this could signal depression.
+However, when these feelings extend over a long period of time and begin to impact your social, work, or school life, this could signal depression and it would be wise to seek teenage depression treatment.
 Some symptoms of depression include:

 - Low mood